 - University Provost

-The committee is responsible for authorizing the acceptance of gifts that fall outside the purview of standard Development operations.
+The committee is responsible for authorizing the acceptance of gifts that fall outside the purview of standard fundraising operations.
 Examples of such gifts may include:

 - Outright gifts of real property or an interest in real property

 - Gifts that require construction/renovation of facilities not previously authorized by the University

 - Gifts of real or illiquid property when a bequest is realized

 - Gifts of cryptocurrency/digital assets

 - Gifts of artwork, archives, literary collections, historic papers and other creative gifts, other than those accepted with the intent to market and convert to cash.
 (The Art Acquisition Committee will recommend to accept/not accept works of art to the Gift Acceptance Committee.
 The RAFFMA Acquisition Committee must approve gifts to the Robert and Frances Fullerton Museum of Art.)